 Scotland’s history has a dark side that should not be forgotten or neglected.
 Although in recent years North Lanarkshire has welcomed refugees from the Democratic Republic of the Congo, the longer story of the area’s relationship with Africa has slavery and servitude at its heart.

 Black slaves were brought to Scotland in the eighteenth century and sold to wealthy households.
 Among North Lanarkshire’s known slave-owners are John Aitcheson (1730-1780) of Rochsolloch, Hugh Bogle of Calderbank, John Aikenhead (born 1780) of Wishaw and William Alexander (born 1834) of Airdrie.
+Those who were forced into slavery remain undocumented.

 North Lanarkshire had strong connections with the transatlantic slave trade.
 Families like the Dunlops and Buchanans owned slave-grown tobacco and sugar plantations in Virginia.
 NL Archives holds documents detailing lists of slaves bought by David Buchanan of Drumpellier from James Dunlop in 1801.